mgieger/advent_of_code_2020/README.md

 All of these solutions will be in Elixir and can be run via a mix task.

 Puzzle solutions are located in the `lib/mix/tasks` directory and data files / puzzle inputs are located in the `data_files` directory.
-Files will be named after their associated puzzle from the Advent of Code website.
+Files will be named after their associated day from the Advent of Code website.

 Solution explanations and instructions on how to run each solution are located in the `solution_explanations` directory.